Honor system: Retail

-Some supermarket chains allow customers to scan their own groceries with handheld barcode readers while placing them in their own carts (see self-checkout).
-Customers can be randomly audited.
-While the system gives customers the ability to place groceries in their bags without paying, participating supermarkets have reported that this experimental system has not increased the amount of shoplifting.
+Some supermarket chains allow customers to scan their own groceries with handheld barcode readers while placing them in their carts (see self-checkout).
+Customers are subject to random audits.
+While the system allows customers to bag groceries before paying, participating supermarkets report that this experimental system has not increased shoplifting.

-In some countries, farmers leave bags of produce beside the road outside their houses with prices affixed.
-Passers-by pay by leaving cash in a container.
-In Ireland, New Zealand, Australia and the United Kingdom this is called the honesty box system.
-In other countries, small unmanned stores are run, where customers are able to enter, obtain what they need, and pay the bill in a secure container.
+In some countries, farmers leave bags of produce beside the road outside their homes with prices affixed.
+Passers-by pay by placing cash in a container.
+In Ireland, New Zealand, Australia, and the United Kingdom, this is known as the honesty box system, whereas in the United States, it is called the honor system.
+In other cases, small unmanned stores operate where customers enter, select what they need, and deposit payment into a secure container.

 Public health

-During the COVID-19 pandemic, as many people have received their vaccines, the Centers for Disease Control and Prevention issued guidance that fully-vaccinated people no longer had to wear face masks.
-Many places relied on an honor system to trust that people who were not vaccinated continued to wear face masks.
+During the COVID-19 pandemic, as populations gained access to vaccines, the Centers for Disease Control and Prevention issued guidance stating that fully vaccinated individuals were no longer required to wear face masks.
+Many establishments relied on an honor system, trusting unvaccinated individuals to continue wearing masks voluntarily.

 Public transport

-Various public transport systems are ungated and operate on an enforced honor system.
-Random inspections are made but there is no systematic means of ensuring that everyone has paid.
-If a revenue protection inspector finds a person indeed lacks the proper ticket, the passenger gets a penalty fare.
+Various public transport systems operate without physical turnstiles on an enforced honor system.
+Ticket validation relies on random inspections by revenue protection inspectors rather than systematic gate checks; passengers found traveling without a valid ticket receive a penalty fare.